ryan-powers-va/PII-Removal/README.md

 ## Requirements
 You may get errors if you don't have required packages downloaded.
 - Python (avoid the absolute latest version and check the compatability of the libraries - I used 3.11 with this script which is a stable version with robust compatibility).
+- The requirements.txt file should be all you need, it includes the spaCy language model via url.
 #### Libraries:
 To run this script, you need to install the following Python packages: